Pay it online, report an issue or request a service, submit on it, or ask us.

 The stopbank system provides significant benefit to Rangiora, and the wider district, in the form of a more resilient flood protection scheme.
 The last major flood which breached the primary stopbank at this location was in 1953, and significant growth has occurred on the floodplain since then, so this is a crucial part of the ongoing evolution of flood protection from the Ashley River.

-Contact: Environment Canterbury
+Name: Environment Canterbury

 Phone: 0800 324 636